Staff Profiles

 In my spare time I like to travel (over 60 countries to date); swim; and watch sci-fi shows.

-Martin Rolston (He/Him): Co-Cultural Counsellor
+Martin Rolston (He/Him): Co-Cultural Counselling Manager

 I’m a qualified counsellor accredited with the British Association for Counselling and Psychotherapy (BACP) and Advanced Accreditation with Pink Therapy.